Bundestag proposal urges Germany to scrap work requirements for citizenship

 What does die Linke propose instead?

-Die Linke’s proposal suggests several amendments to make the naturalisation law fairer.
-The party proposes that naturalisation be possible regardless of income, that applicants shouldn’t have to prove their financial independence and that unemployment benefit recipients shouldn’t be excluded from naturalising.
+Die Linke proposes several amendments to make the naturalisation law fairer.
+Namely, that naturalisation be possible regardless of income, that applicants shouldn’t have to prove their financial independence and that unemployment benefit recipients shouldn’t be excluded from naturalising.

-More to that end, the party proposes that the naturalisation law should more clearly stipulate which groups are eligible to naturalise despite claiming state benefits, including people who are chronically ill, those with disabilities, family carers, parents in part-time work, trainees, and students.
+The party proposes that the naturalisation law should stipulate more clearly which groups are eligible to naturalise despite claiming state benefits, including people who are chronically ill, those with disabilities, family carers, parents in part-time work, trainees, and students.